Story Editing: Focus on Characters and Tell a Powerful Story

 You rewrite and revise until your characters are performing at their best.

 Taking on the task of rewriting your first draft doesn’t have to be overwhelming.
-A little bit of organization will help you complete your rewrite without it taking forever.
+A little organization will help you complete your rewrite without it taking forever.

 Characters and Novel Structure